ashpursglove/Ashs_PDF_Manipulator/README.md

 - A feature that screams when someone uploads a Word document saved **_as_** a PDF

 - *(Round round)
+- Legit i will make this an executable when I have the willpower

 ## License